 - Clearing of toxins from the body.

-Trampoline benefits for kids with Autism:
+Trampoline benefits for Autism:

 There is also evidence that bouncing on a trampoline is great for kids with autism.
 Many autistic children struggle to interact with their peers because they’re considered trapped in their own world.
 This can mean that children feel excluded and find it difficult to make friends at school.
 Having a trampoline at home is great way to interact with your child and give them the enjoyment they deserve.